Mobsya/thymio-programming-exercises/readme.txt

 for the robot.
 These projects are designed to teach the basic concepts of robotics algorithms.
 For more information on the Thymio-II and Aseba,
 see: https://www.thymio.org/.

-There are four directories in this repository:

-docs:     The text of the document
-images:   The images used in the document
-programs: The Aseba programs described in the document